 The purpose of the Downtown district is to create a place where people can live, work, and play within its boundaries; a place that values the architectural history of our community, while encouraging the best of contemporary design; a place that encourages human interaction through the development of a physical environment that is vital, attractive, pedestrian friendly, and secure.

 The City of Waco has three tax increment financing zones created for the purpose of facilitating revitalization and development throughout the core of the City and along the Brazos River Corridor.
 With the approval of the City Council, TIF Board of Directors have invested millions of dollars in infrastructure improvements, acquisition and demolition, landscaping, sidewalk, and streetscape amenities.
+If you are interested in pursuing a project that is within the boundaries of a TIF Zone please contact Economic Development staff at 254-750-5656.
+The TIF Guidelines and the TIF Application deadlines, Board meeting schedule, and City Council consideration process timelines can be found at the links below.
+Please be aware that the TIF meetings schedule is subject to change if necessary.

 The Public Improvement District Number One (PID1) has an Advisory Board, appointed by City Council and consisting primarily of property owners from PID1.
 The Board has created five committees to allow the maximum input and participation of the board members and PID1 stakeholders.
 The PID1 Advisory Board meets every other month, complimented by committee meetings of the five basic PID1 Committees: